WxoGit/WxoGIT/README.md

 ## Greetings! 👋 I'm Wxo

-I have been programming for 4 years, and I mod things in Terraria, like VFX and Bosses!
+I have been programming for 4 years, primarily working on private projects.
+Additionally, I enjoy modding Terraria, focusing on visual effects and misc

 ### ⚒️ Languages ⚒️